mjftw/pluma-automation/docs/quick-start-guide/2-installation.md

 It should be possible to satisfy these dependencies on a different distribution, but no work has been done to test this.

 An install scrip [install.sh](install.sh) is provided.
-This script will install all of the required Debian package, and install farmcore, farmtest, and farmutils as pip packages.
+This script will install all of the required Debian packages, and install farmcore, farmtest, and farmutils as pip packages.

 It can be used as below: